quentinchap/threeJs-experiment/README.md

 # Forest

-Creation of a forest to explore some different ThreeJs functionnality.
+Modeling of a forest to explore some different ThreeJs functionnality.

 ## Topic
 - Morphing